art*science 2018 – Art & Climate Change

 Annick Bureaud (F), art critic, curator and event organizer about art and technosciences.
 She is the director of Leonardo/Olats, Leonardo/Isast’s European sister organization, and is co-founding member of the Collectif Nunc.
 She has written numerous essays and articles in various languages and has organized and curated symposia, conferences and workshops in many parts of the world.
 She has taught in several art schools and universities in France and abroad, including the School of the Art Institute in Chicago/SAIC and the University of Quebec in Montreal/UQAM.

 Pier Luigi Capucci (I), lecturer, theoretician of representation and communication technologies and of the relationships among arts, sciences and technologies.
-He has taught in various universities and academies in Italy, and he is Director of Studies of the Ph.D.
+He has taught in various universities and academies in Italy, and from 2013 to 2018 he has been the Director of Studies of the Ph.D.
 T-Node of the Planetary Collegium (University of Plymouth).
 He has numerous international publications and participation in conferences all over the world.
 He founded the first Italian online magazine, NetMagazine/MagNet, on the relationship between art and technology.
 He is the president of Noema, a Web magazine on the relationship among science, technology, art and culture.

 Giorgio Cipolletta (I), transdisciplinary artist and media theorist, professor of Visual Arts and Technology at the University of Macerata.
 He is a member of Noema, <mediaversi> and Rivista di Scienze sociali editorial staff.
 He has written in various academic journals and has published the book Metrobodily.
 For an aesthetics of transition.
 He has won numerous International poetry awards and has participated in exhibitions with installations and multimedia shows (Corpus 2012, Chaos 2013, Bookquake 2017).
 He is vice president of CrASh (Creative Art Shocking).